 1. Don't Overwhelm Your Visitors

-That's a lot to deal with and totally impacts your visitors' first impressions.
-They may or may not stick around after all that, depending on how badly they'd like to see the content you have.
+That's a lot to deal with.
+Add a pop-up marketing message too soon and it will either be ignored or drive the visitor away.
 (See our blog about how web design impacts whether people will stay on your site.)

 Consider these questions as you create pop-ups that your visitors will experience on your website: